Dynamic-Book/doc/technical/DyboApp/README.md

 ## Documents

-The content of the Dynabook is organized in interactive document objects.
+The content of the Dybo is organized in interactive document objects.

 ![A document with live objects annotated](images/image15.png)